beacon-biosignals/StableHashTraits.jl/README.md

 Contexts can be customized not only when you call `stable_hash` but also when you hash the contents of a particular object.
 This lets you change how hashing occurs within the object.
-See the docstring of `UseAndReplaceContext` for details.
+See the docstring of `HashAndContext` for details.

 <!-- END_CONTEXTS -->